martehvi/codepub-container-workshop/01-docker-compose/README.md

 Now that you got the frontend up and running, lets do the same for the backend.
 Change directories into the backend folder and spin up the docker file there as well.

-1. Start off with building a docker image by running: `docker build -t <image-tag-name> .`
+1. Start off with building a docker image by running: `docker build -t <image-tag-name> -f <docker-filename> .`
 2. Next lets run the image we just built by using: `docker run -p 8000:8000 -t <image-tag-name>`

 Are they both running?
 Nice!
 You should now be able to add ingredients and display the generic static recipe in the browser window!